mhanberg/blog/_posts/2023-04-17-credo-language-server-and-the-birth-of-elixir-tools.md

 So, I built the [lsp_codegen](https://github.com/mhanberg/lsp_codegen) library.

-It includes a handwritten generator that conforms to the LSP specification's [JSON Schema](https://json-schema.org) and is used to read the LSP metamodel and to generate Elixir code that includes typespecs and structs for all of the data structures.
+It includes a handwritten generator that conforms to the LSP specification's [JSON Schema](https://json-schema.org) and is used to read the LSP metamodel and to generate Elixir code that includes typespecs and structs for all the data structures.

 While building the code generator, I realized that the specification's "Or" type was easy to represent using typespecs, but was actually hard to deserialize from a JSON payload into the Elixir data structures.